Benson John Lossing

-Benson John Lossing (February 12, 1813 – June 3, 1891) was a prolific and popular American historian, known best for his illustrated books on the American Revolution and American Civil War and features in Harper's Magazine.
+Benson John Lossing (February 12, 1813 — June 3, 1891) was an American historian, known best for his illustrated books on the American Revolution and American Civil War and features in Harper's Magazine.
 He was a charter trustee of Vassar College.

 Early life

 Lossing was born February 12, 1813, in Beekman, New York.
 His father John was descended of old Dutch stock, originally surnamed Lassing or Lassingh, who had been among the earliest settlers of the Hudson Valley.
 His mother, Miriam Dorland Lossing was a Quaker.
 His formal education was curtailed when he was orphaned in 1824.
 Soon thereafter, he moved to Poughkeepsie to serve as apprentice to Adam Henderson, clock and watchmaker and silversmith.
 During his apprenticeship he read a number of history books, and over a period of several years pursued an independent study.
 He became interested in history after reading Edward Gibbon's Decline and Fall of the Roman Empire, John Marshall's The Life of George Washington, and the Bible.
 By 1833, Lossing and Henderson had formed a partnership.